Shisendo Temple 詩仙堂

 The scenic retirement villa of a scholarly samurai

-Shisendo Temple is in Kyoto's Higashiyama district, a less-traveled part of the city.
+Shisendo Temple is in Kyoto's northern Rakuhoku district, a less-traveled part of the city.
 For those looking to escape the crowds of more high-profile attractions, Shisendo offers a tranquil experience.
 Shisendo's name translates as “hermit's retreat,” which fits the place well.

 Former samurai, Chinese classics scholar, and landscape architect Ishikawa Jozan built the place in 1641 as a retirement villa.
 It features a collection of 36 portraits of ancient Chinese poets.

 How to Get There

 You can reach the temple by bus or train.

 From Kyoto Station, take bus #5 to Ichijoji-kudari-matsumachi bus stop.
-The temple is a five-minute walk from there.
+The temple is about a seven-minute walk from there.
 From Demachiyanagi Station, take the Eizan Main Line to Ichijoji Station.
-It is a 10-minute walk east from there.
+It is about a 15-minute walk east from there.

 A serene garden

-The temple is known for its karesansui, or dry landscape garden, which is especially beautiful in the spring when filled with bluish-purple satsuki azaleas.
+The temple is known for its Tang-style (Chinese landscape) garden, which is especially beautiful in the spring when filled with bluish-purple satsuki azaleas.
 The pruning of these flowers makes them evocative of mountains, where the white sand evokes the sea, adding to the serene charm of the garden.